jonnycomes/survivorpy/README.md

 ## Disclaimer

 This package is not affiliated with or endorsed by CBS, the producers of *Survivor*, or the creators of the original dataset.
-It is intended for educational, analytical, and research purposes only...and for fun or course, it's also intended for fun!
+It is intended for educational, analytical, and research purposes — and definitely not just because it was fun to make.